Storm Overflows and Event Duration Monitoring (EDM)

 What we’re doing to improve

 We are seeing a combination of factors, from urbanisation to climate change, frequently testing the design and capacity of our network.
 At the same time, increased awareness of the operation of storm overflows is driving an important debate on what society sees as acceptable.
-We’re committed to supporting the DEFRA Storm Overflow Taskforce activity in ending pollution from storm overflows.
+We’re committed to going above and beyond the DEFRA Storm Overflow Taskforce activity in ending pollution from storm overflows.